twajr/linux-tips-and-tricks/README.md

 ```
 iptables -F
 ```
-have a look at the current nat / masq rules
+Zero, then have a look at the current nat / masq rules
 ```
+iptables -t nat -Z
 iptables -t nat -L -v -n
 ```

 The ip route get command is a useful feature that allows you to query the route on which the system will send packets to reach a specified IP address, for example:
 ```